Evoke (LON:EVOK) Trading Down 18.7% – Here’s Why

-EVOK has been the subject of a number of recent research reports.
-Jefferies Financial Group reiterated a “buy” rating and issued a GBX 140 ($1.80) target price on shares of Evoke in a report on Monday, December 16th.
-Berenberg Bank lowered their target price on shares of Evoke from GBX 130 ($1.67) to GBX 90 ($1.16) and set a “buy” rating for the company in a report on Wednesday, December 4th.
+A number of equities research analysts have recently commented on EVOK shares.
+Jefferies Financial Group reiterated a “buy” rating and issued a GBX 140 ($1.81) target price on shares of Evoke in a research report on Monday, December 16th.
+Berenberg Bank dropped their price objective on shares of Evoke from GBX 130 ($1.68) to GBX 90 ($1.16) and set a “buy” rating on the stock in a research report on Wednesday, December 4th.

 Evoke Price Performance

-Evoke (LON:EVOK – Get Free Report) last posted its quarterly earnings results on Wednesday, March 26th.
+Evoke (LON:EVOK – Get Free Report) last issued its earnings results on Wednesday, March 26th.
 The company reported GBX (6.40) (($0.08)) earnings per share for the quarter.
-Evoke had a negative net margin of 8.50% and a negative return on equity of 517.98%.
-On average, sell-side analysts expect that Evoke plc will post 12.7648305 earnings per share for the current year.
+Evoke had a negative return on equity of 517.98% and a negative net margin of 8.50%.
+Equities research analysts predict that Evoke plc will post 12.7648305 EPS for the current year.

 Insider Activity